What Does It Look Like To Study Communication at Concordia?

 Curriculum Overview for a Communication Degree

-All students complete a 150+ hour internship.
-Many students enjoy this real-world application of their coursework so much, they take on additional internships, which we welcome.
+All students complete a 150+ hour internship, and many students enjoy this real-world application of their coursework so much that they take on additional internships, which we welcome.

 Here are some highlighted courses:

-Integrated Marketing & Communications: This course studies all elements of promotion and integrated marketing communications.
+Integrated Marketing & Communication: This course examines all elements of promotion and integrated marketing communication.
 Students gain knowledge of the major promotion and communication tools organizations use, how promotion is planned, budgeted and used in the marketing program, and how to analyze promotion alternatives as they relate to the organization's marketing objectives and market segments served.

-- Students regularly go out into the community to complete Service Learning projects for classes
+- Regularly work in community to complete Service-Learning projects for classes

-- We bring guest speakers to campus to enrich our education and ensure we are offering a cutting-edge degree
+- Guest speakers brought to campus to enrich courses and ensure the Communication degree is cutting-edge

 - Advertising Copywriter